Sheep-y/MarsHorizonMods/ModLoader/Alternatives.md

 4. Pick game folder if not auto-detected.
 Double-check that the game is correct, not "A Dance of Fire and Ice" or other games.

 5. Click "Install".
 Either method works.

-6. A `Mods` folder is created under game root.
-Mods are to be placed here in their own subfolders.
+A `Mods` folder is created under game root.

+6. Create a new subfolder under `Mods`, e.g. `Mods\Loader`.

+7. Find `Mods\MH_ModLoader.dll` and `src\Info.json` from this mod loader and put them in this subfolder. e.g. `Mods\Loader\MH_ModLoader.dll` and `Mods\Loader\Info.json`.

+8. Make sure `Mods` and the loader subfolder does *not* contain `0Harmony.dll`.

+9. Place mods in the loader subfolder, either together or in individual subfolders.
-For example, the "Informed" mod may be placed as `Mods\Informed-1-0-123\MH_Informed.dll`.
+For example, the "Informed" mod may be placed as `Mods\Loader\Informed-1-0-123\MH_Informed.dll`.

 ## Other Mod Loaders ##

-If a mod loader that does not require a mod to be linked to it, such as Unity Mod Manager, you usully only need to write a config file for it to load my mods, such as `Info.json`.

-Loaders that require hard dependencies, such as Melon Loader, will be more difficult.
-The simplest is to write a bridge for this mod loader, or modify this loader to be compatible, which can then load the other mods.
+Programming is complicated.
+Honest.

+For example, BepInEx requires hard reference to it, which causes the mods to fail to load in Unity Mod Manager because it does not properly handle ReflectionTypeLoadException, that is why we need this mod loader to serve as a bridge between UMM and my Mars Horizon mods.
+Which is possible because this mod loader does ignore unresolvable types and functions correctly regardless of when it is loaded.

+So, no, I can't feasibly support Melon Loader or Vortax or whatever new mod loader that is the latest hot topic.